stuartthomas25/honors-thesis/notes/notes.md

         - Look at $\theta$ term numerically.

             - Two methods for fixing the "sign problem":
-            - Reweighting, or we can use the Tyalor expansion method.
+            - Reweighting, or we can use the Taylor expansion method.
             - Use the Taylor expansion method.
     - In the context of Lattice field theory, $Q$ is the main topological quantity.
     - Spend some time learning topological quantities.